ReaperOAK/KCAdashboard/src/components/analytics/docs.md

 - Each file does one job only and is imported where needed.
 - All interactive elements have hover, focus, and active states.
 - See `colour_scheme.md` for color usage and design system.
+- All chart components are lazy-loaded for performance.

 ---